Dozzeyy/Round-Sync-F/README.md

 - **Storage Access Framework (SAF)** ([see docs](https://roundsync.com/usage/saf.html)) for SD card and USB device access.
 - **Intentservice** to start tasks via third party apps!
 - **Task Management** to allow regular runs of your important tasks!
+- **OLED Dark Theme** that changes the look of the app if your phone has OLED Display

 ## Installation